 The following conceptual model is a representation of this charge—namely, to help foster the professional and personal development of all students in the School of Counseling, resulting in confident and competent counseling professionals.

-Below are specific program outcomes reports for our three CACREP-accredited programs: MS in Clinical Mental Health Counseling; MS in Marriage, Couple, and Family Counseling; and PhD in Counselor Education and Supervision.
+Below are specific program outcomes reports for our five CACREP-accredited programs: MS in Clinical Mental Health Counseling; MS in School Counseling; and PhD in Counselor Education and Supervision.
 As required by CACREP, these reports highlight the past year’s number of graduates, employment rates, degree completion rates, and certification/licensure pass rates.

 MS in Clinical Mental Health Counseling Program Outcomes Report